mozilla/firefox-test-engineering/guide/accounts.rst

 --------

 Bugzilla_ is the issue-tracking system that the entire Mozilla Project uses.
-The vast majority of A-Team projects use Bugzilla to keep track of any planned changes to or bugs in our projects.
+Many of our projects use Bugzilla to keep track of any planned changes to or bugs in our projects.

 As a new contributor, Bugzilla is a useful tool for finding known issues that